 The idea behind this project is simple: borrow a book, take it back after you read it.
 If you want to keep it, just put back another book.

 The project is a private initiative that was inspired by the idea of book-crossing, which already exists in various European cities.
 Although probably at first there won’t be many foreign-language (English) books available, we’re sure these will appear eventually, as the locals will adopt this new project.

 The outdoor bookcase concept, also known as “free open-air libraries”, was first implemented in 1991 in Germany and later adopted by other European countries like Austria, the U.K., Switzerland, and others.

 Who knows, maybe next time you visit Timisoara you’ll find something interesting to read.

-The first outdoor bookcases have already been placed in the parks around Timisoara.
+5 outdoor bookcases have already been placed in the parks around Timisoara.
 They have the shape of a small house and are actually called “casuta de lectura” (rough translation: “little house with books”)